mattmakai/fullstackpython.com/source/content/pages/05-data/03-nosql.markdown

 ## Column-family table
-A the column-family table class of NoSQL data stores builds on the key-value pair type.
+A column-family table class of NoSQL data stores builds on the key-value pair type.
 Each key-value pair is considered a row in the store while the column family is similar to a table in the relational database model.